jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 invite the community to come up with good examples of such use of affine types.

+While it is easy to make system (3), and we believe it would have benefits, we haven't included it in the proposal, and rather propose to stage it for a later proposal (see also `More multiplicities`_ below), and keep, in this proposal, the minimal system which addresses the motivations.

 TODO

-- Easy to add affine types, but we prefer it to be staged
-- Discuss Roman's encoding
+- Discuss Roman's encoding?

 Subtyping instead of polymorphism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~